 ‘Hi.
 Pleased to meet you both.’
 Not the precise truth but it served.

 ‘We’re husband and wife, you know.
 We died together,’ Sasha told me proudly.

-‘How lovely for you,’ I murmured, struggling to juggle the need to find an appropriate response and the need to scream that this couldn’t possibly be happening.
+‘How lovely for you,’ I murmured, struggling to juggle the need to find an appropriate response and the need to scream that this couldn’t-possibly-ever-remotely-even be happening.

 ‘It was ten years ago, now,’ Freddie added.

 ‘Nine years and seven months actually, Darling,’ Sasha corrected him lovingly.

 ‘It was our little private plane.
 Went down over some trees just outside Croydon airfield.
 We were all killed.’

 Fascinated in spite of myself, I just had to ask.
 ‘How many of you were there?’